DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/autoscaling.md

 - Doesn't apply for DaemonSet
 - Deploy more pods to cope with increased workload
 - When workload decreases, HPA will scale resources back down below configured minimum number of pods
+- Don't set replicas on deployment.
+See [this](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#migrating-deployments-and-statefulsets-to-horizontal-autoscaling)

 ```
 apiVersion: autoscaling/v1